America celebrates scaled-back Thanksgiving as COVID-19 surges

-NEW YORK (Reuters) - Americans awoke on Thursday to celebrate a Thanksgiving Day transformed by the coronavirus pandemic, with the traditional Macy’s parade limited to a television-only event and many families resigned to meeting on video for turkey dinner.
+NEW YORK (Reuters) - Americans on Thursday celebrated a Thanksgiving Day transformed by the coronavirus pandemic, with the traditional Macy’s parade limited to a television-only event and many families resigned to meeting on video for turkey dinner.

-Thanksgiving, normally a day for family and friends to gather in large numbers to feast and remember life’s blessings, has been upended by the pandemic, with infections and deaths surging in recent weeks as cooler temperatures push people indoors where the virus spreads more easily.
+Thanksgiving, normally a day for family and friends to gather in big numbers to feast on turkey and pumpkin pie and remember life’s blessings, has been upended by the pandemic, with cases and deaths surging in recent weeks as cooler weather pushes people indoors where the virus spreads more easily.

-The Macy’s Thanksgiving Day Parade in New York, a spectacle of giant character balloons that has delighted children for nearly a century, has been scaled back significantly.
-The route is a block long, rather than 2.5 miles; balloon handlers have been replaced by specially rigged vehicles; and spectators will not be allowed to line the streets as before.
+The Macy’s Thanksgiving Day Parade in New York, a spectacle of giant character balloons that has delighted children for nearly a century, was scaled back significantly.
+The route was reduced to one block, rather than 2.5 miles; balloon handlers were replaced by specially rigged vehicles; and spectators were prohibited from lining the streets as before.

-The event kicked off on Thursday morning with a series of musical performances and balloons, including a four-story-tall one of the lead dog from the cartoon series PAW Patrol -- all without the usual millions on hand to watch from the street.
+The event concluded at noon after a three-hour procession of performances, floats and balloons, featuring stars like country music legend Dolly Parton and a four-story-tall “Boss Baby” from the popular film about a business-attired toddler -- all without the usual millions on hand to watch from the street.

-The rainy weather did not deter Moriah Hargrave, a native of Lafayette, Louisiana, who had come as close as she could to the action near Macy’s flagship store in midtown Manhattan with the hopes of stealing a glimpse of country music star Dolly Parton, who is among the artists slated to perform.
+The rainy weather did not deter people like Moriah Hargrave, a 36-year-old native of Lafayette, Louisiana, who got as close as she could to the action near Macy’s flagship store in midtown Manhattan with the hopes of stealing a glimpse of Parton, or Brian Campbell of Rockaway, New Jersey, who described his fifth year of coming to the parade as “disappointing.”

-“We came to just knock out a few things on our bucket list for New York City,” said Hargrave, 36.
-“It’s a little sad to be this far away.
-But it’s fun to be here and I’m glad it’s not too cold.”
+“We didn’t want to miss it because of ‘rona season,” said Campbell, 55, using a slang term for the novel coronavirus.
+“We wanted to see the parade, but this is what we are seeing, just the tail end of some turkey.”

+The holiday is being celebrated at a time of severe economic strain for millions of Americans.
+First-time claims for jobless benefits increased further last week, government data on Wednesday showed, suggesting that the recent explosion in COVID-19 infections and resulting business restrictions were undermining the labor market.

 Despite advice from the Centers for Disease Control to stay home for the holiday, nearly 6 million Americans traveled by air from Friday to Wednesday, according to the U.S. Transportation Security Administration, although that is less than half the figure during the same period last year.

-Many Americans see the annual get-together for turkey, mashed potatoes and pumpkin pie as important enough to risk possible infection.
+Many Americans have not seen their loved ones for months and see the annual get-together as important enough to outweigh the possible risks.
 Nearly 40% plan to attend a “risky gathering” during the holiday season, either in excess of 10 people or with people from outside their household, and a third will not require masks of their guests, according to a national survey by Ohio State University Wexner Medical Center.

 Many others have canceled travel plans and will instead connect with loved ones over FaceTime or Zoom.